Superfoods: what’s worth it (and what to skip)

 “Superfood” is mostly a marketing word — but some foods are worth buying because they’re convenient ways to add nutrients and fibre.

-The trick is avoiding gimmicks.
+The trick is focusing on the basics.

 A simple rule: choose foods, not claims